A Complete Guide to Skiing in Niseko, Japan

 • Bring cash for local transport - especially if you’re planning to take the Train since Niseko Station doesn’t accept the Suica Card

-Shop My Suitcase
+Shop My Ski Gear

 Japan Airlines has introduced an enticing offer for international tourists: free domestic flights across Japan.
 This initiative allows visitors to explore popular destinations such as Osaka, Kyoto, and Hokkaido without additional expenses on domestic travel.